-This multinational point prevalence study is the first to examine unbound plasma concentrations of $\beta$ -lactam antibiotics and patient outcome across a large number of ICUs.
-These data show that mid-dose and trough $\beta$ -lactam concentrations vary widely, and as such, achievement of PK/PD targets is highly inconsistent.
-Of great concern, one-fifth of patients do not even achieve a minimum conservative PK/PD target, 50% $f T{>MIC}$ .
-This study has also generated interesting hypotheses related to much higher target $\beta$ -lactam pharmacokinetic exposures than would have been previously considered for clinical outcome of infection.
+This multi-national point prevalence study is the first to examine unbound plasma concentrations of beta-lactam antibiotics and patient outcome across a large number of ICUs.
+These data show that mid-dose and trough beta-lactam concentrations vary widely and as such achievement of PK/PD targets are highly inconsistent.
+Of great concern, one-fifth of patients do not even achieve a minimum conservative PK/PD target, 50% f T>MIC.
+This study has also generated interesting hypotheses related to much higher target beta-lactam pharmacokinetic exposures than would have been previously considered for clinical outcome of infection.
 The dictum of "one dose fits all" is shown here to be problematic.

-Our finding of large variations in plasma concentrations of $\beta$ -lactam antibiotics in ICUs is in keeping with other studies.
-Recent reviews have noted the enormous pharmacokinetic variability of $\beta$ -lactam antibiotics in critically ill patients [6, 7]; however, all the studies commented on in these reviews were derived from single centers or from only very few related centers.
+Our finding of large variations in plasma concentrations of beta-lactam antibiotics in ICUs is in keeping with other studies.
+Recent reviews have noted the enormous pharmacokinetic variability of beta-lactam antibiotics in critically ill patients [6, 7], however, all the studies commented on in these reviews were derived from single centres, or from only very few related centres.
+These studies are valuable as they demonstrate how antibiotic concentrations in different types of patients will differ from non-critically ill patients.
+Such data are essential for articulating how antibiotic dosing regimens that meet the specific needs of these patients could be developed given that present regimens are not tested in these most severely ill patients by pharmaceutical companies.